Pablo Picasso: Personal life

-Picasso has been characterized as a womaniser and a misogynist, being quoted as saying to his longtime partner Françoise Gilot that "women are machines for suffering."
+Picasso has been characterised as a womaniser and a misogynist, being quoted as saying to his longtime partner Françoise Gilot that "women are machines for suffering."
 He later allegedly told her, "For me there are only two kinds of women: goddesses and doormats."
 In her memoir, Picasso, My Grandfather, Marina Picasso writes of his treatment of women, "He submitted them to his animal sexuality, tamed them, bewitched them, ingested them, and crushed them onto his canvas.
 After he had spent many nights extracting their essence, once they were bled dry, he would dispose of them."

 From early adolescence, Picasso maintained both superficial and intense amatory sexual relationships.
 Biographer John Richardson stated that 'work, sex, and tobacco' were his addictions.
 Picasso was married twice and had four children with three women: